-Here is what the PMI says about the PMP passing score:
+Here is what the PMI says about the PMP pass rate:

-“The PMP passing score for all PMI credential examinations is determined by sound psychometric analysis.
-PMI uses subject matter experts -project professionals from around the world and many different disciplines- to determine how many questions you must answer correctly to pass the exam.
+“The PMP exam passing score for all PMI credential examinations is determined by sound psychometric analysis.
+PMI uses subject matter experts -project professionals from around the world and many different disciplines- to determine how many questions you must give correct answers to pass the exam.
 Each scored question in the exam is worth one point; and your final score is calculated by totaling the points you have earned on the exam.
 The number of questions you answer correctly places you within one of the performance rating categories you see in the report.”

-In short, there is no official exact answer related to PMP passing score from PMI.
-It is not possible to state a fixed PMP passing score that will help you pass the PMP exam.
+In short, there is no official exact answer related to the PMP test pass rate from PMI.
+It is not possible to state a fixed PMP exam passing score that will help you pass the PMP exam.
 The difficulty level of the questions you get will make a change.
 Two candidates won’t get the same set of questions.
-Hence, it makes sense that the PMP passing score also varies.
-An exam with easy questions will have a higher PMP passing score than an exam with relatively more difficult questions.
+Hence, it makes sense that the PMP exam passing score also varies.
+An exam with easy questions will have a higher PMP exam passing score than an exam with relatively more difficult questions.
 Furthermore, each question does not carry equal weight.
-Hence, it becomes even more difficult to estimate how much you need to score to reach the PMP passing score.
+Hence, it becomes even more difficult to estimate how much you need to score to reach the PMP exam passing score.

-PMP Exam Pattern vs PMP Exam Pass Rate
+PMP Exam Pattern vs PMP Exam Certification Exam Pass Rate

 The exam schedule is 4 hours.
 There are no scheduled breaks during the exam.
 You can still take breaks, but this break time will be deducted from the 4 hours.
-The exam begins with a tutorial and it is followed by a survey.
+The exam begins with a tutorial and is followed by a survey.
 You might take about 15 minutes to complete.
-However, this time excludes from the total 4 hours.
+However, this time is excluded from the total of 4 hours.